Practice Essentials

 Etiology

 The kidneys maintain acid-base balance by bicarbonate reclamation and acid excretion.
 Most conditions that affect the kidneys cause a proportionate simultaneous loss of glomerular and tubular function.
-Loss of glomerular function (associated with decreased glomerular filtration rate [GRF]) results in the retention of many end products of metabolism, including the anions of various organic and inorganic acids and urea.
+Loss of glomerular function (associated with a decreased glomerular filtration rate [GRF]) results in the retention of many end products of metabolism, including the anions of various organic and inorganic acids and urea.
 Loss of tubular function prevents the kidneys from excreting hydrogen cations (H+) and thereby causes metabolic acidosis.
 The development of azotemia, anion retention, and acidosis is defined as uremic acidosis, which is not hyperchloremic.

 Proximal renal tubular acidosis (type II [bicarbonate-wasting acidosis]; pRTA)